Day 1 Swellendam – Mossel Bay - Oudtshoorn

 You travel over the Outeniqua Mountains to George and Wilderness for a visit to the Wilderness National Park lakes area.
 Then we skirt around the lakes to Knysna on the edge of the Knysna Lagoon with its entrance to the sea, guarded by two promontories known as the ‘Heads’.
 The area falls within a National Park proclaimed to conserve the extraordinary natural beauty of the Lakeland and adjacent indigenous forests.
 Knysna also offers shopping opportunities of unusual locally made art and craft, etc. Overnight at Fish Eagle Lodge or similar.
 Breakfast and dinner included.

 Day 3 Plettenberg Bay – Tsitsikamma National Park – Port Elizabeth

-We explore Knysna and travel further via Plettenberg Bay through magnificent scenic river valley passes.
+You explore Knysna and travel further via Plettenberg Bay through magnificent scenic river valley passes.
 Visit the Tsitsikamma National Park (Khoisan for “The place of much water”), stretching over a 100 km wild and rocky coastline, characterised by massive cliffs, narrow isolated beaches and shady indigenous forests along the river valleys.
 Our next stop is Storms River with the impressive Paul Sauer Bridge across the valley, towering 139 m above the river.
-The final part of our journey takes us past a few coastal holiday villages to Port Elizabeth, also called the “Friendly City”, for a short city tour.
+The final part of our journey takes you past a few coastal holiday villages to Port Elizabeth, also called the “Friendly City.
 Overnight in Port Elizabeth at Fifth Avenue Beach House.
 Breakfast and dinner included.